mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/deploying-dcos/index.md

 title: Deploying DC/OS
 navigationTitle: Deploying DC/OS
 menuWeight: 10
+model: /mesosphere/dcos/2.2/data.yml
 excerpt: Deploying DC/OS in a production-ready environment
 ---

 # Overview of Production Installation

 The production installation method is used to install production-ready DC/OS that can be upgraded.
 Using this method, you can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.

 The DC/OS installation process requires a bootstrap node, master node, public agent node, and a private agent node.
-You can view the [nodes](/mesosphere/dcos/2.1/overview/concepts/#node) documentation for more information.
+You can view the [nodes](/mesosphere/dcos/{{ model.folder_version }}/overview/concepts/#node) documentation for more information.

 The following steps are required to install DC/OS clusters: